Bitnob-Community/bitnob_flutter_sdk/README.md

 Bitnob SDK equips online businesses using react native with the ability to integrate our API features easily.
 Example are;
 -  Checkout: Accept and process bitcoin payments via on-chain or lightning seamlessly
 -  Oauth: Allows you to access Bitnob user details
+-  Transfers: Allows businesses to transfer funds to a Bitnob customer, or local mobile money and bank accounts in supported African countries

 ## Platform Support